tomsliikee/dungeon-frodos_adventure/README.md

 **Author:** Thomas Haiden | **Date:** 12.07.2026

-This protocol documents the step-by-step engineering process of **Dungeon Arena**, transitioning from early procedural code skeletons into a modularized, fully featured terminal game with pathfinding AI, real-time events, and dynamic media.
+This protocol documents the step-by-step engineering process of **Dungeon Arena**, transitioning from early procedural code skeletons into a (almost complete), fully featured terminal game with pathfinding AI, real-time events, and dynamic media.

 ## Project Overview and Objectives

-The primary goal of this project was to implement a highly interactive terminal-based game that demonstrates fundamental computer science concepts:
+The goal of this project was to implement a interactive terminal-based game that combines the theory we learned in the Algorithm and Datastructes lessons and try to combine in with a nice simple game in the terminal:
 1. **Procedural Level Design:** Using Depth-First Search (DFS) algorithm with backtracking to ensure a solvable, fully connected maze.
-2. **Pathfinding & AI Design:** Implementing the **A* Search Algorithm** with Manhattan distance heuristics to handle real-time tracking for mobs and an autonomous opponent.
+2. **Pathfinding & AI Design:** Implementing the **A* Search Algorithm** with Manhattan distance heuristics to handle real-time tracking for mobs and an the ai opponent.
-3. **Software Architecture:** Refactoring procedural spaghetti code into a clean Model-View-Controller (MVC) style modular structure.
+3. **Gameplay:** I also wanted to ensure the game was fun and somehow enjoyable.
+Also the music and sound effect "ensure" that the game is not just a bunch of text and numbers.
-4. **State Control:** Managing asynchronous input collection and synchronized turn rendering without visual screen flickering.
+4. **Python:** Also a real goal for me was the learning of python.
+I didnt really know how to write python code so I implemented in python to learn it.

 ---